MelonML/MelonML/README.md

 ### 3. Runner
 [Repository](https://github.com/OpenAutoML/runner)

-The runner is responible for the training of the machine learning model.
+The runner is responsible for the training of the machine learning model.
 It is beeing run by starting a docker container.
 After startup, it asks for the coordinator URL and a token to register itself to the coordinator.

 It fetches the training data from the coordinator and uses [autokeras](https://github.com/jhfjhfj1/autokeras) to find a suitable model and train it.
 The final model is then pushed together with a report back to the coordinator.